Robyn Hitchcock Album Reviews

 I Often Dream of Trains

-I’m pretty sure this is my favourite Hitchcock record.
-It was recorded after Hitchcock spent time away from music, working as a gardener and a journalist.
-It’s completely solo, with Hitchcock accompanying himself on acoustic guitar and piano.
+Hitchcock recorded I Often Dream of Trains after he spent time away from music, working as a gardener and a journalist.
+It’s the polar opposite of Groove Decay.
+Hitchcock recorded it almost completely solo, accompanying himself on acoustic guitar and piano.
+Musically, Trains is sparse and wintry, while Hitchcock is lyrically incisive.

 1985, 9/10

 There are a ton of Hitchcock classics on Fegmania!.
 Some of the most memorable pieces emphasise his eccentricity – ‘My Wife and My Dead Wife’, and the psychedelic spoken parts of ‘The Man With the Lightbulb Head’.
 I don’t know that Hitchcock has ever written anything else as uplifting and anthemic as ‘Heaven’, even if the key chorus line is typically idiosyncratic – “You’ve got arms and you’ve got legs and you’ve got heaven”.
-There’s also a great run at the start of the record with ‘Egyptian Cream’, ‘Another Bubble’, and ‘I’m Only You’, and even the minor material like ‘Strawberry Mind’ is energetic and tuneful.
+There’s a great sequence of songs at the start with ‘Egyptian Cream’, ‘Another Bubble’, and ‘I’m Only You’.
+Even the minor material like ‘Strawberry Mind’ is energetic and tuneful.

 Fegmania! is a gem, even in the context of Hitchcock’s impressive catalogue.